BINF-6310L-8310L-Spring25/Problem_Set_04_Tests_2/README.md

 &nbsp;
 ### Step 3.5 Test for the impact of genotype

 You are curious if genotype has influenced your results.
-Conduct 2 Two-Way ANOVAs using both spaceflight/control and genotype.
+Conduct 3 Two-Way ANOVAs using both spaceflight/control and/or genotype.
 In one do not predict interaction between the variables.
 In the second allow for interaction between the variables.
+Then compare these to the model without genotype.

 Generate and use the AIC table to report the best model.

 ## Question 7 (1 point)
 Is there an interaction between space-flight/ground-control and genotype?
+What is the AIC of the best model?

 &nbsp;

 ### Step 3.6 Find out the gene name

-Refer to the original input data to find the gene name associated with FBgn0038749
+Refer to the original input data to find the gene name associated with FBgn0043783

 ## Question 8 (1 point)
-What is the gene name of FBgn0038749
+What is the gene name of FBgn0043783

-# Step 4 Investigate the gene FBgn0033687
+# Step 4 Investigate the gene FBgn0016119

-Let's look at another gene FBgn0033687.
+Let's look at another gene FBgn0016119.
 Repeat the above analyses.

 ### Step 3.1 Visualize our data

-Create a boxplot of the expression of FBgn0033687 to visualize the difference in expression between space flight and ground control.
+Create a boxplot of the expression of FBgn0016119 to visualize the difference in expression between space flight and ground control.

 ## Question 9 (1 point)
 Create the boxplot